Station identification: United States

 The United States' Federal Communications Commission (FCC) enforces specific requirements for identification that must be followed by all terrestrial radio and television stations.
 Stations must, when they sign on, sign off, and as close to the top of each hour as feasibly possible (such as within a "natural break" in programming, like a commercial break), present a visual (television) or aural (radio) station identification that contains, at minimum, the station's callsign, followed by its designated city of license.
 As a courtesy, top-of-hour identifications may also contain additional information, such as frequencies and a declaration of the station's ownership.
 Only the name of the licensee, the station's frequency or channel number as stated on its license, and/or network affiliations, may be inserted between the call letters and station location.
 An example of declared ownership on KTLA in Los Angeles during the late 1970s were the local announcer invoking then-station owner Golden West Broadcasters ("Golden West Broadcasters-Channel 5, KTLA Los Angeles").
+For many years, many television stations demonstrate the station identification for other reasons, including delivering public service announcements, addressing community bulletin boards, or whenever a station experiences technical difficulties.

 Stations which broadcast on additional full- or low-powered signals must also identify them all every hour.
 However, stations licensed as translators must be identified in their own right only three times per day: once between 7 and 9 a.m., 12:55 and 1:05 p.m., and 4 and 6 p.m.
 FCC rules specify that additional communities a station serves may also be listed in a legal ID, but the official city of license must always be listed first.
 The advent of broadcast automation has made it much easier for broadcasters to ensure compliance with identification rules.
 Many television stations and radio stations may have their identifications prerecorded or programmed to play automatically at the appropriate times.
 It may also be monetized into an advertisement, with the station placing the required text into a quick ad spot where an advertiser such as a law firm sponsors a program with their slogan said.